vafanassieff/ha-bot/README.md

 I run the bot on my AWS EC2 server, if the traffic is too high i will shut it down and add here a way to run it localy if you want to.

+### Usage

+Type ah, ha, a, hah in lower or uppercase in chat

 ![HA](https://risibank.fr/cache/stickers/d123/12382-full.png)